-Braves edge Nationals on Donaldson’s hit in ninth
+Leake takes perfect game to 9th, Mariners beat Angels 10-0

-ATLANTA (AP) — Josh Donaldson’s bases-loaded single off Fernando Rodney in the ninth inning lifted the Atlanta Braves over the Washington Nationals 4-3 on Friday night after Luke Jackson allowed a tying, two-run homer to Victor Robles in the top half.
+ATLANTA (AP) — Josh Donaldson’s bases-loaded single off Fernando Rodney in the ninth inning lifted Atlanta over Washington after Luke Jackson allowed a tying, two-run homer to Victor Robles in the top half.

 Ronald Acuña Jr., who had three hits, led off the bottom of the ninth with a walk off Rodney (0-3) and took second on Dansby Swanson’s single.
 Freddie Freeman walked on four pitches, loading the bases.